Karlgit13/Karlgit13/README.md

 ## 🚀 About Me

-I'm a **JavaScript Full-Stack Developer** and **AI Engineer** passionate about building modern, scalable applications — from frontend interfaces to backend systems, cloud infrastructure, and LLM-powered tools.
+I'm a **JavaScript Full-Stack Developer** and **AI Engineer** passionate about building modern, scalable applications — from frontend interfaces to backend systems, cloud infrastructure, And using a various amount of AI tools to achive perfection, optimization, automatisation & speed.

 **I focus on:**